Towns County, Georgia: Government

 Towns County's Sole Commissioner is Cliff Bradshaw, who has served since 2017.

 As of 16 December 2023, Towns County's Sheriff is Kenneth Henderson.

 Towns County's Judge of Magistrate and Probate Court is D. David Rogers, who was elected in 2008.
 The Towns County Probate and Magistrate Courts are combined with a single judge presiding over both Courts.
 This combination court is one of very few in the State of Georgia (Long County is another example).

 Politics

-Towns County is an outlier in Presidential politics in Georgia.
+As of the 2020s, Towns County is a strongly Republican voting county, voting 81% for Donald Trump in 2024.
+Towns County has been somewhat an outlier in Presidential politics in Georgia.
 Lifelong Georgian Jimmy Carter was the last Democrat to carry the county; the last one to get over 40% of the vote was Bill Clinton in 1992, but George H. W. Bush won a plurality, unlike in many other counties where Clinton was the only candidate to come in over 40%.
 Towns is also one of only eight counties in Georgia where George Wallace came in third in 1968.
 This reflects Towns' highland, Unionist character as opposed to a Black Belt county.

+For elections to the United States House of Representatives, Towns County is part of Georgia's 9th congressional district, currently represented by Andrew Clyde.
+For elections to the Georgia State Senate, Towns County is part of District 50.
+For elections to the Georgia House of Representatives, Towns County is part of District 8.